RakshitKhajuria/test/contribution.md

     ```
 5. **Push your changes**: Push the changes to your forked repository.
     ```bash
-    git push origin feature-name
+    git push origin your-branch-name
     ```

 6. **Create a pull request**: Go to the LangTest repository on GitHub and navigate to the "Pull Requests" tab.
 Click on "New Pull Request" and follow the instructions to create a new pull request from your branch to the main repository.

-7. **Description**: Provide a clear and concise description of the changes you've made in the pull request description.
-Use the format: Fixes # (issue) - Brief description of the changes.
+7. **Pull Request Template**: When creating the pull request, you will see a template with specific sections.
+Thoroughly explain your changes and their purpose, and select the appropriate type of change (bug fix, new feature, breaking change, or documentation update).
+Fill in the checklist according to your changes, and if applicable, provide any relevant screenshots.

 ## Where to go from here?

-Congrats!
-You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

 Our team will review your pull request, provide feedback, and work with you to ensure that your contribution meets the project's guidelines and quality standards.